Tebdon1/QuidvisSkillsTest/README.md

-# Quidvis Interview Skills Test
+# Quidvis Skills Test: .NET, Angular, and SQL

-This is a simple skills test of dot.net, angular and SQL.
-We believe this test should take no more than 2-3 hours.
-Please do not spend more than 3 hours on the test.
+This test is designed to evaluate your skills with .NET (C#), Angular, and SQL.
+We recommend spending no more than 3 hours on this.
+It’s okay if you don’t complete all tasks—just aim to demonstrate your ability.

+## Instructions:

+### Step 1: Clone the Repository

+Use the following command to clone the test repository: `git clone https://github.com/ChrisEdwardsQVR/QuidvisSkillsTest.git`

-## SQL Database
+### Step 2: SQL Database

-1. Create a test database using a Database Server of your choice
+1. Create a test database using a Database Server of your choice.

 2. There is a [mySQL Script](data) that creates the tables and example data for this test.
-This can be simply modified for the database of your choice
+This can be easily modified for the database of your choice.

-3. Draw an Data Entity Diagram for the following tables
+3. Draw a Data Entity Diagram (ERD) for the following tables:
    - Clients
    - Properties
    - AuditCompanies